lx-dtbs/DtStructPro/README.md

 # DtStructPro
-A database for the example of the couse "Data Structure"
+A database for the example of the course "Data Structure".